Darshan (Kannada actor): 2010–present

-Darshan's next releases were Boss (2011) and Prince (2011).
-Next came the action drama Saarathi.
+Darshan's next releases were Boss (2011) and Prince (2011), soaring despite the flops.
+Next came the action film Saarathi.
+He made a comeback with Saarathi (2011), the highest-grossing Kannada film of that year.

 His 2012 release was Chingari.
 Next, he played a role in the historical movie Krantiveera Sangolli Rayanna and got his maiden Karnataka State Film Awards and Filmfare Award for best actor.
 In 2013, he had two releases, Bulbul and Brindavana.